unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ## First Start

 Once Gateway Engine has been installed and configured, it is time for the first start.
 Instead of manually calling the `gwe` executable (though this is an option), it is a good idea to reboot the gateway.
-This is because during the Gateway Engine installation process, it configures the linux `init.d` subsystem to start `supervisord`, which in-turn is configured to start `gwe`.
+This is because during the Gateway Engine installation process, it configures the Linux `init.d` subsystem to start `supervisord`, which in turn is configured to start `gwe`.

 ```
 reboot